HimelDvNath/Next-Level-Web-development-Assignment2/README.md

 - npm run dev
 ---
 ## 🌐 Usage
--You may run this project locally or directly use the live deployment:
+- You may run this project locally or directly use the live deployment:

 🔗 **Live URL:** https://vehicle-rental-system-nu.vercel.app/